zjuguxi/icbc_appointment_checker/README.md

 ## Features

 - Checks for available appointments at specified ICBC locations.
-- Sends email notifications to specified recipients if there are any changes in the available appointments.
+- Sends email notifications if there are any changes in the available appointments.
 - Saves the latest appointments to a text file.

 ## Requirements